Cole Bartiromo: Reactions

-On May 17, 2003, A Los Angeles Times article was published about Baritormo filing a $50 million lawsuit against Trabuco Hills High School for kicking him off the school's baseball team; he argued that the school didn't give him due process, thus indicating the school's decisions were based on "personal vendettas" and their "own jealousy/anger/spite of Bartiromo's local fame."
+On May 17, 2003, A Los Angeles Times article was published about Bartiromo filing a $50 million lawsuit against Trabuco Hills High School for kicking him off the school's baseball team; he argued that the school didn't give him due process, thus indicating the school's decisions were based on "personal vendettas" and their "own jealousy/anger/spite of Bartiromo's local fame."
 Describing the suit as switching "between standard legal language and occasional high school jargon," the Times article claimed that he acted as his own attorney and filed the suit at the U.S. District Court in Santa Ana.
 There has been no further update of the case.

-2003–10: Wells Fargo, Ebay frauds, and later punishments
+2003–10: Wells Fargo, eBay frauds, and later punishments

 In 2003, Bartiromo scammed successful North American eBay bidders out of money they used for buying telephones, tire rims, and other items that he never shipped.

 Then, on August 24 of that year, Bartiromo tried to wire $450,000 out of an account from a Wells Fargo bank in Mission Viejo in order to have money for gambling with a London sportsbook.
 He asked, under false identification given by 20-year-old Theo Liu, to wire the account as well as cash the checks made from the eBay scam.
 The employee, who was recruited by Oscar Godinez, also 20 years old, for Bartiromo, told the bank's supervisor about the possible fraud.
 The supervisor contacted the United States Secret Service, which set up a dummy account for Bartiromo to transfer the money to.
 The agency arrested him after the transfer, and on January 30, 2004, he was charged with bank fraud.

 In a newspaper interview published that same day, Bartiromo claimed he was only going to use $40,000 of the money in the account, the other money going to Godinez and Liu.
 He also argued that the government set him up for the fraud, but this was denied by a Los Angeles attorney spokesman named Them Mrozek.
-On March 1, 2004, Bartiromo plead guilty to not only the bank fraud charge but also mail and wire fraud for his eBay scam, which he admitted to doing during his plead.
-At the time, having these two charges guaranteed a maximum federal prison sentence of 35 years; however, judge John F. Walter, when sentencing Bartiromo at the United States District Court for the Central District of California on June 14, reduced the penalty to 33 months of jail time and $20,000 restitution based on Bartiromo's denouncements of his claims that the government tried to frame him and his father's request for leniency.
+On March 1, 2004, Bartiromo pleaded guilty to not only the bank fraud charge but also mail and wire fraud for his eBay scam, which he admitted to doing during his plea.
+At the time, having these two charges guaranteed a maximum federal prison sentence of 35 years; however, Judge John F. Walter, when sentencing Bartiromo at the United States District Court for the Central District of California on June 14, reduced the penalty to 33 months of jail time and $20,000 restitution based on Bartiromo's denouncements of his claims that the government tried to frame him and his father's request for leniency.
 He did time at Kern County starting July 5, 2004.
 He was still under probation, meaning he was not allowed to use the internet, after his sentence was finished until 2010.
 From November 2009 to late July 2010, he was incarcerated for using a prohibited cellphone in a halfway house.
 He completed his required service in the halfway house in September 2010.